 Your hunger can be satisfied at many venues around town including, of course, our fine restaurants, and also booths in Town Park and Causeway Park, our churches and the Oxford Market.
-Please check the schedule for more details and activities.

 There will be designated parking areas and golf cart shuttle service is available throughout the day.